ildmxGL/2019-madcamp-w2/README.md

 # madcamp_week2

-Android application that have contacts, gallery and chat.
+Android application that have contacts, gallery and chat using nodejs and mongoDB.

-It has to open nodejs server.

 ## Reference
 1. https://dev.to/medaymentn/creating-a-realtime-chat-app-with-android--nodejs-and-socketio-4o55